Hardware-enforced one-way data flow

-No software vulnerability can create a return path.
-The data diode provides the highest level of network isolation available.
+No software vulnerability creates a return path.
+The data diode delivers the highest level of network isolation available.

 Firewalls filter traffic bidirectionally using software rules.
-A misconfigured rule, a software vulnerability, or a zero-day exploit can bypass the filter.
-The Rail Data Diode eliminates this risk by enforcing one-way data flow at the hardware level.
+A misconfigured rule, a software vulnerability, or a zero-day exploit bypasses the filter.
+The Rail Data Diode eliminates this exposure by enforcing one-way data flow at the hardware level.

 A data diode is a unidirectional network appliance.
-Data flows in one direction only.
+Data flows in 1 direction only.
 The return path does not exist physically.
-No software vulnerability, misconfiguration, or attacker action can create a return channel because the hardware does not support it.
+No software vulnerability, misconfiguration, or attacker action creates a return channel because the hardware does not support a return channel.

 | Property | Firewall (EAGLE) | Data Diode (RDD) |